No Result

 Breastfeeding is one of many factors that influence a person’s weight.

-Other factors include: genetics; food preferences; food availability; physical activity; and sedentary behaviour.
+Other factors include: genetics; food preferences; food availability; physical activity; and sedentary behavior.

 5 benefits of breastfeeding for mothers